Tylian/tumblr-colorize-node/README.md

 1. Clone the repo
 2. Download and install nodejs and npm if you don't have them.
-3. Change to the directory of the node script.
+3. Change to the directory to the of the node script.
 3. Install the required modules

 		npm install